virtual-labs/exp-solution-system-linear-equation-dei/experiment/theory.md

 **<span style="font-family: 'Times New Roman'; font-size: 22px;">8.
 Conclusion:</span>**

-<span style="font-family: 'Times New Roman'; font-size: 22px;"> In this experiment, it is demonstrated that the consistency of a system of linear equations can be studied through the consistency of related matrix equation and the condition for consistency and uniqueness of the matrix equation can be understood through related linear map equation, by obtaining that the following are equivalent: <br>
+<span style="font-family: 'Times New Roman'; font-size: 22px;"> In this experiment, it is demonstrated that the consistency of a system of linear equations can be studied through the consistency of related matrix equation and the consistency of the matrix equation can be understood through related linear map equation, by obtaining that the following are equivalent: <br>
 i.
 System of linear equations is consistent. <br>
 ii.
 Matrix equation is consistent. <br>
 iii.
 Linear map equation is consistent. <br> </span>